-The formal procedure may become necessary if initial management support does not lead to an improvement in performance (or insufficient improvement in performance); or if the matter is considered too serious to be resolved informally.
+This formal procedure may become necessary if initial management support does not lead to an improvement in performance (or insufficient improvement in performance); or if the matter is considered too serious to be resolved informally (paragraph 8 of the 2014 Code).

 Managers should generally consult their relevant HR advisor for advice and guidance before taking formal action.
-When addressing a performance issue, employers should ensure that they comply with both the terms of the organisation's performance management procedure and the Codes.
+When addressing a performance issue, employers should ensure that they comply with both the terms of the organisation's performance management procedure and the 2014 Code.
 At all stages, the method to be followed by the manager will generally be:

-- to investigate the facts, circumstances and causes of the under-performance; - to state the problem(s) and provide the evidence to support this: - to give the opportunity for the employee to respond to the issues raised; - to state the expectations, i.e. what acceptable performance should look like; - to identify the support, training and other resources needed to assist the employee in achieving the required standards; - to set a reasonable timescale over which performance will be monitored for improved performance.
+- to investigate the facts, circumstances and causes of the under-performance; - to state the problem(s) and provide the evidence to support this; - to give the opportunity for the employee to respond to the issues raised; - to state the expectations, i.e. what acceptable performance should look like; - to identify the support, training and other resources needed to assist the employee in achieving the required standards; and - to set a reasonable timescale over which performance will be monitored for improved performance.
 Milestones will often need to be set to ensure that performance improvement is incremental and sustained.